About Sue Scheff

 - The importance of building a positive online reputation

 - Educating parents on how to help their teens with online issues

 - Promoting awareness of the dangers people of all ages face online

-- Fighting back against bullying, cyberbullying, and cyber-stalking
+- Being proactive against bullying, cyberbullying, and cyber-stalking

-In addition to being a regular writer on Huffington Post and DrGreene.com, she is a contributor to a wide variety of parenting and Internet safety publications and websites.
-She has been featured, interviewed, and quoted on ABC News, 20/20, Dr. Phil, BBC, CBC, CBS Nightly News with Katie Couric, CNN Headline News, Fox News, InSession, Court TV, TruTV, KFI Talk Radio with John and Ken, BBC Talk Radio, NPR and many news articles including USA Today, AARP, Washington Post, Miami Herald, Sun Sentinel, Asian Tribune, San Francisco Chronicle, Forbes, Capital Journal, Brazilian Veja, LA Times, Washington Times, South Florida Parenting, South Florida Business Journal, and many more media outlets both nationally and internationally.
+In addition to being a regular contributor on Huffington Post, Psychology Today , NBC Education Nation, Today Show Parenting and DrGreene.com, she is a contributor to a wide variety of parenting and Internet safety publications and websites.
+She has been featured, interviewed, and quoted on ABC News, Today Show Kati Lee and Hoda, CBS Early Show, 20/20, Dr. Phil, BBC, CBC, CBS Nightly News with Katie Couric, CNN Headline News, The Mel Robbins Show, Fox News, InSession, Court TV, TruTV, KFI Talk Radio with John and Ken, BBC Talk Radio, NPR and many news articles including USA Today, AARP, Washington Post, Miami Herald, Sun Sentinel, Asian Tribune, San Francisco Chronicle, Forbes, Capital Journal, Brazilian Veja, LA Times, Washington Times, South Florida Parenting, South Florida Business Journal, and many more media outlets both nationally and internationally.

 Sue Scheff is an active blogger who is devoted to keeping her readers informed of current issues created by the continual evolution of the Internet.

 Sue Scheff is also a national speaker who speaks at schools, colleges and conferences on topics including online reputation, social media and building community relations, digital citizenship, online behavior including cyberbullying and digital cruelty and most importantly – sharing her story that has helped empower and influence the way many people from all walks of life, use the Internet today.